Tips to making priorities

 - As you complete a step either cross it out or use a sticker to celebrate, just like when you were a kid!

 - Do something good to celebrate your successes and completions!
 Woohoo!

 If you have too many things to do and your chart is overwhelming, then it isn’t going to work.
 So, don’t put too many things on the list, be realistic.
-If you are not sure what is realistic, then this is a really good time to enlist the help of a Life Facilitator or Coach or Counselor to sort out life’s priorities.
+If you are not sure what is realistic, then this is a really good time to enlist the help of a Coach to sort out life’s priorities.

 How can I be a contribution to your life?
 Email me